 Taxpayers subject to the standard rate are allowed to reduce their taxable base by 10 per cent of the increase in their equity, provided that this increase is maintained over a five-year period, and a separate reserve is recorded in an amount equal to the tax reduction, which must not be released over the five-year period.

-As a general rule, the increase in equity has to come from the undistributed income of the previous year.
-Therefore, shareholders' contributions or variations in respect of deferred assets should not be taken into account to determine the increase in equity.
+As a general rule, the increase in equity must come from the undistributed income of the previous year; therefore, for instance, shareholders' contributions should not be taken into account to determine the increase in equity.
 The capitalisation reserve is limited to 10 per cent of the positive income for that year.
 The limit is calculated on the taxpayer's taxable income without taking into account the adjustments for deferred tax assets or the offset of negative taxable bases.